sunmockyang/zero-point-three/content/sections/01-Prologue.md

 ## The question of democracy

 Tunisia is considered a success case for democracy in the Arab World.
 Many governments, media outlets, and institutions have applauded its post-revolution efforts that resulted in a short-lived disorder.
 Since the end of its revolution dubbed the Jasmine Revolution in 2011, it has had two relatively successful presidential elections, unlike the tumultuous course of its neighbours in the region.
-It has avoided civil war, and although civilian protests are still common throughout the country, Tunisia does not see the same amount of violent uprisings as its regional counterparts.
+It has avoided civil war, and although civilian protests are still common throughout the country, Tunisia does not see the same amount of violence as its regional counterparts.

 In December 2015, Tunisia’s National Dialogue Quartet, which consists of four civil-society organizations, received a Nobel Peace Prize for promoting political negotiations and democracy.
 The Nobel committee said the group had made a “decisive contribution to the building of a pluralistic democracy in Tunisia in the wake of the Jasmine Revolution.”
-The committee said that the Quartet enabled Tunisia to “establish a constitutional system of government guaranteeing fundamental rights for the entire population, irrespective of gender, political conviction or religious belief.”
+The committee said the Quartet enabled Tunisia to “establish a constitutional system of government guaranteeing fundamental rights for the entire population, irrespective of gender, political conviction or religious belief.”

 These institutions and decades of secular policies implemented by its previous two dictators may have primed the country for a less violent revolution and an easier democratic transition than other Arab lands.